How to Discern Angels of Divine Protection: God’s Protection Part 1

 “I Will Not Fear, Though Tens Of Thousands Assail Me On Every Side”

-Recently, my wife and I wondered for a while if we were going to have to flee for our lives, but we weren’t sure where we could go or what we could do.
-We were not in a position to go anywhere else.
-We were in a very dangerous situation and felt distress.
-Criminals were angry at us for protecting an old man who they assaulted.
+Recently, my wife and I wondered if we would have to flee for our lives.
+We weren’t sure where we could go or what we could do.
+We were not in a position to move anywhere else.
+We were in a very dangerous situation and felt distressed.
+Criminals were angry at us for protecting an old man who they had assaulted.
 In Brazil, calling the police doesn’t always offer much protection, even if they do show up.

 Psalm 3:5-6 I lie down and sleep; I wake again, because the Lord sustains me.
 I will not fear though tens of thousands assail me on every side.